 You may not have realized it, but your garage door is the largest opening in your home.
-That’s why it is important to keep it safe and prevent accidents from occurring.
+That’s why American Veteran Garage Doors listed safety tips to keep you and your family safe from preventable accidents.

 1. Check Your Springs and Cables

 Your garage door’s springs are the most important and most dangerous part of the door.
-Make sure to check for signs of wear and tear and replace old springs.
+Make sure to check for signs of wear and tear and replace old springs and old cables.

 2. Never Attempt a DIY Garage Door Project

-Leave the fixing and repairs to the professionals.
+Leave the fixing, repairs, and part replacements to the professionals.
 Save time, money and energy when you have your garage door taken care of by the experts.

 3. Watch Your Fingers